openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/20_implementation.rst

 .. meta:
     frontend_status: None

-Some implementation details are temporarily placed in this section.
+Important implementation details are discussed in this section.

 .. _Import Path Lookup: